marginalhours/mandelbrot-renderer/README.md

 # Mandelbrot Renderer

-This is an interactive C++ renderer of the Mandelbrot set, using SDL.
+This is an interactive C++ renderer of the Mandelbrot set, using SDL for output

 ## File and class structure